uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

 Users can automate the upload of a bulk of files by providing an upload manifest.
 Ideally the upload manifest is the same as the download manifest that can be generated automatically as described in the previous section.
-However, user can also create a "minimal" upload manifest on their own if needed.
+However, the user can also create a "minimal" upload manifest on their own if needed.
 A valid 'minimal' upload file is a JSON file that only contains `object_id` fields.
 The value of each `object_id` field is the GUID of a data file that is going to be submitted.
 In this mode, for now we are assuming all the data files to be uploaded have the same filenames as their GUIDs.

 Example of manifest.json (Minimal):